-- Stage 1 and 2 Archaeological Assessment prepared by Northeastern Archaeological Associates and dated October 21, 2018.
+- 5. Stage 1 and 2 Archaeological Assessment prepared by Northeastern Archaeological Associates and dated October 21, 2018.
 The assessment concluded that the licensed pit property possesses no cultural heritage value.
 A clearance letter dated January 9, 2019 was provided by the Ministry of Tourism, Culture and Sport. - 6.
 Hydrogeological Assessment prepared by Alpha Environmental Services Inc. and dated November 30, 2018.
 The report estimates that the water table is at an elevation of 274.71 masl, whereas extraction of blasted limestone will be undertaken to a depth of 260 masl and there will be no pumping of ground water.
 The report indicated that groundwater flow from the surrounding wells within a 500 metre radius would occur towards the on-site wash pond and concluded no groundwater monitoring is necessary since the proposed quarry operations will not impact existing wells or related hydrogeological functions.
 Notwithstanding, notes have been included on the operational site plans to ensure water wells within 500 metres of the site are to be sampled and analyzed. - 7.
+Updated Hydrogeological Assessment prepared by Alpha Environmental Services Inc. and dated August 12, 2020.
+The report concluded that no impact on local water resources is anticipated from this below water table proposal that will not include any pumping of water from the extracted area.
+Extraction will take place using an excavator/drag line, as appropriate.
+Recommendations included implementing well monitoring and reporting programs, which shall be included in the Operational Notes on the Site Plans.
+The City's peer reviewer advised that they are satisfied with the changes made and described in the August 12, 2020 Hydrogeology report. - 8.
 Noise Impact Study prepared by HGC Engineering Limited and dated February 5, 2019.
 The report considered potential effects on neighbouring noise sensitive receptors (residences) from drilling, extraction, processing and transportation sources.
 The report concluded that sound levels produced by on-site activities and associated equipment will comply with Ministry of Environment, Conservation and Parks (MECP) guidelines.
-Localized noise barriers would be required for the drilling equipment during a certain stage of quarry/drilling activities if the equipment exceeded a certain sound power level; however, no other operational noise preventive measures will be required. - 8.
-Blast Impact Study prepared by DST Consulting Engineers and dated July 17, 2019.
-The report identifies blast parameters and procedures to be followed to ensure no impact on neighbouring properties, including monitoring for vibration and overpressure at two of the closest receptors.
-The report concluded that blasting can meet MECP regulations provided the recommended blast parameters are implemented and that blast induced vibrations at the proposed quarry will not affect water wells in the area, however, well monitoring was recommended.
+Localized noise barriers would be required for the drilling equipment during a certain stage of quarry/drilling activities if the equipment exceeded a certain sound power level; however, no other operational noise preventive measures will be required. - 9.
+Updated Noise Impact Study prepared by HGC Engineering Limited and dated November 5, 2020.
+The revised report concluded that sound levels from the proposed quarry, predicted under worst case operating scenarios and with the implementation of recommended noise control mitigation measures, are expected to comply with MECP guidelines.
+The recommendations have been accepted by the City's noise peer reviewer and these recommended measures have also been incorporated on the operational site plans for the quarry.